 On this page, you’ll find resources for faculty and staff working on the UTM campus.
 Updates will be posted as new information becomes available.

-To further help limit the spread of COVID-19, the University of Toronto has implemented a temporary policy requiring non-medical masks or face coverings to be worn indoors in common-use spaces including classrooms, hallways, lobbies and elevators on university property on all three campuses.
+To further help limit the spread of COVID-19, the University of Toronto has implemented a temporary policy requiring non-medical masks or face coverings to be worn indoors on University campuses and other University-owned or leased spaces, whether restricted-access or open to the public, on all three campuses.

 U of T has arranged to distribute 250,000 non-medical, reusable face masks in order to provide two to every student, staff, faculty and librarian.

 Masks are available at the following locations between 9:00 a.m. and 4:00 p.m.:

 - Facilities Management & Planning, Room 2220, 2nd floor, Maanjiwe nendamowinan

 You must present a valid UTorid to receive your masks.

 - Learn about face coverings and how to properly wear, fit, remove and clean your non-medical face mask.

 - Further information about how to use and take care of your U of T-provided mask can be found here.